-- Flour - I don't stock a lot of specialty flours in my pantry so I use all-purpose flour for my pasta.
-Italian "00" is a finer milled flour and it will produce a silkier pasta.
+- Flour - I don't stock a lot of specialty flour in my pantry, so I use all-purpose flour for my pasta.
+Italian "00" is a finer milled flour, and it will produce a silkier pasta.
 Semolina is another common flour for pasta that is a bit grainier and produces a more textured pasta which helps the sauce cling to the noodles.
 Some recipes will call for a mixture of semolina and 00 to get the best of both worlds, but all-purpose works great too.

 - Eggs - With so few ingredients pasta recipes are all fairly similar, but one area you will see a big difference is with the eggs.
-Some call for only yolks and others use whole eggs.
+Some call for only yolks, and others use whole eggs.
 I like to use a combination of 3 whole and 1 yolk for every 2 cups of flour.
-This results in a rich flavorful pasta with a nice golden color.
+This results in rich, flavorful pasta with a nice golden color.

 - Salt - You can use table salt or kosher salt in this recipe.
 I prefer to use Kosher salt.
 Just make sure not to use coarse sea salt.